Whitstable, Kent – 18 Things To Do Guide + Photos 2024

 Although you aren’t allow to sleep in the beach huts (there are no toilets / showers etc inside), they prove a popular respite from the ever changing British seaside weather and reveal a tantalising glimpse into a very broad range of interior design skills (sea-shell and boat motifs seem to be winning the war).

-Note that whilst you can’t stay overnight in the beach huts, owners can rent them out for the day but beach hut rental prices in 2022 / 23 have risen steeply in an attempt to curb anti-social behaviour.
+Note that whilst you can’t stay overnight in the beach huts, owners can rent them out for the day but beach hut rental prices in 2024 / 2025 have risen steeply in an attempt to curb anti-social behaviour.
+Because Whitstable beach is the party place to be!

 Like colourful beach huts?
 Try Littlehampton Beach in West Sussex.